 Over several years numerous breaches of planning control have been observed at Padd Farm in Egham and the Council have proceeded with enforcement action to ensure that the planning controls are adhered to.
 Various planning inquiries and legal appeals have found in the Council's favour and bailiffs were duly appointed but failed to recover anything of value.
-The Council has subsequently placed a charge on the property to secure that amount, which allowing for interest and its costs, amounts to the sum of £148,900.
+The Council has subsequently placed a charge on the property to secure that amount.
 Nothing has been included in the Comprehensive Income and Expenditure Statement (CIES) for this money.

 The Council has also undertaken proceedings against the owners and occupiers of Padd Farm on an individual basis under the Proceeds of Crime Act to recover additional sums.
 Various confiscation orders in excess of £1million have been granted and an Enforcement Receiver has been appointed who has made an application seeking directions to sell Padd Farm.
-This application was issued on 1 April 2019 and has yet to be listed for hearing.
+The application was granted in July 2019 but is currently subject to an application for permission to appeal which has yet to be listed by the Court of Appeal.
 All costs to date have been included in the CIES, however it is uncertain how much income the Council can expect to receive, or when it will receive it, and therefore no amount has been included in the CIES for this element.